theolivenbaum/resin/README.md

 ## Semantic model

-The final model projects each previous to a single dimension creating a smaller topical search space.
+The final model projects each previous to a single dimension then combines them to create a smaller topical search space.

 ## Natural and scoped querying